 6) What if I already have paid leave or paid time off?

 If you already get any paid leave (vacation, paid time off, etc.) that you can use as sick time and it’s at least the same amount you would earn under this law, the law does not give you any additional paid time off but other aspects of the law such as protections against retaliation should apply.

 7) When can I begin using my sick time?

-You start earning sick time on September 30, 2020 or when you start work, whichever is later.
-And beginning January 1, 2021, you can use your sick time as soon as it’s earned.
+You start earning sick time immediately and can use it as soon as it’s earned.